 It's not clear what causes liposarcoma.

-Tests and procedures used in liposarcoma diagnosis include:
+Tests and procedures used to diagnose liposarcoma include:

 Treatments for liposarcoma include:

 Surgery.
 The goal of surgery is to remove all of the cancer cells.
 Whenever possible, surgeons work to remove the entire liposarcoma without damaging any surrounding organs.

 If a liposarcoma grows to involve nearby organs, removal of the entire liposarcoma may not be possible.
-In those situations, your doctor may recommend other treatments to shrink the liposarcoma to make it easier to remove during an operation.
+In those situations, your health care team may recommend other treatments to shrink the liposarcoma.
+That will make it easier to remove during an operation.

 - Radiation therapy.
 Radiation therapy uses powerful energy beams to kill cancer cells.
 The energy can come from X-rays, protons or other sources.
 Radiation may be used after surgery to kill any cancer cells that remain.
-Radiation may also be used before surgery to shrink a tumor in order to make it more likely that surgeons can remove the entire tumor.
+Radiation also may be used before surgery to shrink a tumor to make it more likely that surgeons can remove the entire tumor.

 Chemotherapy.
-Chemotherapy uses drugs to kill cancer cells.
+Chemotherapy uses strong medicines to kill cancer cells.
 Some chemotherapy medicines are given through a vein and some are taken in pill form.
-Not all types of liposarcoma are sensitive to chemotherapy drugs.
-Careful analysis of your cancer cells by an expert pathologist can determine whether chemotherapy is likely to help you.
+Not all types of liposarcoma are sensitive to chemotherapy.
+Careful testing of your cancer cells can show whether chemotherapy is likely to help you.

-Chemotherapy may be used after surgery to kill any cancer cells that remain or before surgery to shrink a tumor.
+Chemotherapy may be used after surgery to kill any cancer cells that remain.
+It also may be used before surgery to shrink a tumor.
 Chemotherapy is sometimes combined with radiation therapy.

 - Clinical trials.
 Clinical trials are studies of new treatments.
-Clinical trials might give you a chance to try the latest treatment options.
+These studies give you a chance to try the latest treatment options.
 The risk of side effects may not be known.
 Ask a member of your health care team whether you can participate in a clinical trial.

 Preparing for an appointment

-Start by first seeing your family doctor or health care provider if you have any signs or symptoms that worry you.
-If you're diagnosed with liposarcoma, you'll be referred to a doctor who specializes in treating cancer (oncologist).
+Start by first seeing your usual doctor or other health care professional if you have any symptoms that worry you.
+If you're diagnosed with liposarcoma, you'll likely be referred to a doctor who specializes in treating cancer, called an oncologist.